layumi/ICME2022SS/README.md

   <h2> Beyond Accuracy: Responsible, Responsive, and Robust Multimedia Retrieval
 </h2>
  </div>

+The accept papers go through the same review process as the regular papers.
+If a special session has more than 5 papers being accepted, some of the papers will be moved to the regular paper sessions of the conference.

 ## Abstract:
 In this special session, we aim to bring together the latest advances in Responsible, Responsive, and Robust (3R) multimedia retrieval, and draw attention from both the academic and industrial communities.
 A Responsible system aims to protect users’ privacy and related rights; a Responsive system focuses on the efficient and effective feedback on million-scale input data; while a Robust system ensures reliability and reproducibility of predictions and avoids unnecessary fatal errors.